-The workshop will allow small groups of faculty members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
+The workshop will allow small groups of faculty/graduate student members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
 Each participant will be placed with a mentor and a team of 3-4 peers.
 The mentor will support participants through the research process, which may include discussing ideas or analyzing, outlining, and writing a final product.
 The ultimate goal is to contribute to the research on teaching and learning.
 Participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.

 This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 19-20, 2018, in Phoenix, AZ.
 The cost of the SoTL workshop is $180 and includes all meals AND keynote sessions of the concurrent ACT Conference.

 Mentors work with their teams starting in Summer, 2018 (by email/phone) to prepare for the workshop as well as Friday morning and Saturday afternoon of the workshop (from 8:30am Friday to 2:00pm Saturday).

 If you are interested in being considered for the 2018 SoTL Workshop, please complete the application online using the link below before May 31, 2018.